praneeth552/Jobfinder/README.md

 ## 🛡️ A Privacy-First Approach

-We understand that your career data is sensitive.
+We understand that your career data is sensitive, and we take your privacy seriously.
 In an era where data privacy is paramount, some users might feel apprehensive about a platform handling their resumes, preferences, and personal information, especially with integrations like Google Drive.
 Here’s our commitment to you:

+### Your Data & What We Store

+When you use our service, we store the following information to provide you with a personalized experience:

+-   **Profile Information:** Your name, email address, and subscription plan details.
+-   **Preferences:** The job roles, locations, and technical skills you specify to personalize your recommendations.
+-   **Resume Data:** If you upload a resume, we parse and store its contents (skills, roles, education, experience) to enhance your profile.
+-   **Job Applications:** We keep track of the jobs you've saved and applied to through our platform.
+-   **Google Sheets Integration:** If you enable it, we store an authentication token to securely sync your job recommendations to your Google Drive.

+You can view a summary of your stored data at any time on the **"Manage Your Data"** page, accessible from your user profile dropdown.

+### Our Commitment to Your Privacy

 -   **User-Controlled Data & Opt-Out**: You are in complete control.
 The Google Sheets integration is entirely opt-in and requires your explicit consent.
 If you choose to disable the sync, the application immediately **revokes its access token** via the Google API and **deletes the stored credentials** from your user profile.
 The application only ever requests the minimum necessary permission: to create a single file (`Tackleit Job Recommendations`) in your Google Drive.
 It cannot read, modify, or delete any other files.
 -   **Data Encryption**: Sensitive information, particularly your account password, is not stored in plaintext.
 We use industry-standard hashing algorithms to ensure your credentials are secure.
 -   **Transparent Operations**: We believe in transparency.
 Our code is open-source, and we encourage you to review it.
 We are committed to being upfront about what data we collect and how we use it to power the platform's features.
 -   **No Unnecessary Data Storage**: Your resume is parsed on the server to extract relevant information but is not stored long-term without your consent.
 You decide whether to save the parsed data to your profile.

+### Account Deletion Process

+You have the right to delete your account and all associated data at any time.
+Here is our process, designed to give you full control while preventing accidental deletion:

+1.  **Deletion Request:** You can request to delete your account from the "Manage Your Data" page.
+2.  **Email Confirmation:** An email will be sent to your registered address confirming that your deletion request has been received.
+3.  **30-Day Grace Period:** Your account will be immediately "soft-deleted."
+We enter a 30-day grace period during which your data is preserved but not actively used.
+4.  **Undo Option:** If you change your mind during this 30-day period, you can simply log in to your account again.
+You will be prompted to restore your account, which will immediately cancel the deletion process.
+5.  **Permanent Deletion:** If you do not restore your account within the 30-day grace period, it will be **permanently and irreversibly deleted** from our systems.
+This includes your profile, preferences, resume data, and all application history.

 Our goal is to provide powerful, time-saving features while respecting your privacy and giving you full control over your data.